Brightscout/mattermost-test-management/data/test-cases/plugins/jira/miscellaneous/cloud/Tooltip_over_link.md

 **Step 1**

-1. Connect your jira account on you MM account and refresh the page.
+1. Connect your Jira account with your MM account and refresh the page.
-2. Hover the cursor over any issue link present in any desired channel or DM/GM.
+2. Hover the cursor over any Jira issue link present in any desired channel or DM/GM.

 **Step 2**

-1. Edit the issue whose link is already present in any desired channel or DM/GM on MM.
+1. Edit the issue on Jira cloud whose link is already present in any desired channel or DM/GM on MM.
-2. Navigate to the channel where the link already exists and refresh the page.
+2. Navigate to the channel on MM where the link already exists and refresh the page.
 3. Hover the cursor over the edited issue link in the desired channel or DM/GM on MM.

 **Step 3**

-1. Delete the issue whose link is already present in any desired channel or DM/GM on MM.
+1. Delete the issue on Jira cloud whose link is already present in any desired channel or DM/GM on MM.
 2. Navigate to the channel where the link already exists and refresh the page.
 3. Hover the cursor over the edited issue link in the desired channel or DM/GM on MM.